History of California before 1900: Sir Francis Drake

 After successfully sacking Spanish colonial settlements and plundering Spanish treasure ships along their Pacific coast colonies in the Americas, English privateer and explorer Francis Drake sailed into Oregon before exploring and claiming an undefined portion of the California coast in 1579, landing at Drake's Cove near Point Reyes.
 He had friendly relations with the Coast Miwok and claimed the area for England as New Albion, after an archaic name for Great Britain.

 Sebastián Vizcaíno

 In 1602, the Spaniard Sebastián Vizcaíno explored California's coastline on behalf of New Spain.
 He named San Diego Bay and also put ashore in Monterey.
 He ventured inland south along the coast and recorded a visit to what is likely Carmel Bay.
 His major contributions to the state's history were the glowing reports of the Monterey area as an anchorage and as land suitable for settlement and growing crops, as well as the detailed charts he made of the coastal waters (which were used for nearly 200 years).

+17th/18th century hiatus

+After Vizcaíno's expedition, no further records of European exploration or settlement are noted for close to a century and a half, from the early 1600s until the mid-1700s.
+The intense heat and irregular water supplies of the Colorado Desert as well as numerous mountain ranges prevented easy travel on land, and the California Current made northward sailing slow and treacherous.
+Baja California remained unsettled and largely unexplored until the mid-1700s itself.
+Only after the establishment of the mission churches in this later period in Baja California did Alta California become more accessible to outsiders.